dianyiqe/dianyiqe.github.io/_posts/2016-05-14-To-build-awesome-blog-with-Jekyll.markdown

 ---
 layout: post
-title:  "To build a awesome blog with Jekyll"
+title:  "To build  awesome blog with Jekyll"
 date:   2016-05-14
 categories: use jekyll
 ---